 Avoid drinking water with your meals, as water can dilute your naturally occurring digestive enzymes and stomach acid, which is necessary to breakdown food and provide optimum digestion.
 Allow your saliva to naturally swallow your food, and wait about an hour before consuming liquids again.

-Chapped lips is an early indication that you are dehydrated and need to drink more water.
-The best way to know you are getting enough, is to squeeze a peek at your pee after visiting the loo.
+Chapped lips are an early indication that you are dehydrated and need to drink more water.
+The best way to know you are getting enough is to squeeze a peek at your pee after visiting the loo.
 If it is clear and doesn’t smell, you can be sure you’re on the right track.

 Get creative!
 Water doesn’t have to be boring.
 We always enjoy taking things up a notch:-